 Latex Motion Transfer

-While latex mattresses offer some degree of motion isolation, they may not be as effective as memory foam in minimizing motion transfer.
-Latex has a more responsive and bouncy nature, which means it may transfer some degree of motion across the sleep surface.
+While latex mattresses offer some motion isolation, they may not be as effective as memory foam in minimizing motion transfer.
+Latex is more responsive and bouncy, which means it may transfer some degree of motion across the sleep surface.

-However, latex mattresses can still provide decent motion isolation, especially if they are combined with other materials like memory foam or pocketed coils.
-Overall, the extent of motion transfer on a latex mattress can vary depending on its construction and the specific materials used.
+However, latex mattresses can still provide decent motion isolation, especially with other materials like memory foam or pocketed coils.
+Overall, the extent of motion transfer on a latex mattress can vary depending on its construction and materials.

 Allergies